open-feature/rust-sdk/README.md

     // Note the `await` call here because asynchronous lock is used to guarantee thread safety. let mut api = OpenFeature::singleton_mut().await;

-    // Createa a global evaluation context and set it into the API.
+    // Create a global evaluation context and set it into the API.
     // Note that this is optional.
 By default it uses an empty one. let global_evaluation_context = EvaluationContext::default();
     api.set_evaluation_context(global_evaluation_context).await;